Careers at Hillbrook

 Our campuses (JK - 8 in Los Gatos, and Upper School in Downtown San Jose) are located in the heart of Silicon Valley, 25 minutes from Stanford University, 30 minutes from Santa Cruz, and one hour from San Francisco.
 The Bay Area is home to world-class universities, museums and restaurants, many farmers' markets and wineries, and outstanding outdoor opportunities for biking, hiking, and surfing.

 Hillbrook is committed to fostering an inclusive and intentionally diverse environment for children and adults alike.
 In May of 2015, the Hillbrook School Board of Trustees adopted a revised Statement of Inclusivity building on the original statement approved by the Board in 2002.
-Developed by the Inclusivity Task Force, a multi-constituent group made up of faculty, staff, administrators, parents, and members of the Board of Trustees, this statement reaffirms Hillbrook’s commitment to be an intentionally diverse community that reflects the extraordinary diversity of Silicon Valley.
+Developed by the Inclusivity Task Force, a multi-constituent group made up of faculty, staff, administrators, parents, and members of the Board of Trustees, this statement reaffirms Hillbrook’s commitment to be an intentionally diverse community that reflects the extraordinary cultural landscape of Silicon Valley.

 Salaries are competitive.
 Benefits include full medical, dental, and vision coverage; ample retirement planning with TIAA-CREF; a generous holiday schedule; access to the latest state-of-the-art education technology; and a strong commitment to professional development.